sendgrid/docs/source/User_Guide/email_activity.md

 {% endanchor %}

 {% anchor h3 %}
-Checking to see if a specific email was delivered
+Checking delivery status of a  specific email
 {% endanchor %}

-You can check to see if an email was delivered in the Email Activity page, or by using the Event Webhook.
+You can check email delivery status by using the Email Activity page, or by using the Event Webhook.

-- Search in your Email Activity - if an email is successfully delivered then you will see a delivered event which when expanded will show a reason code of 250 OK.
-This means the receiving sever has accepted the message.
-Email Activity will also show you bounced, deferred and processed messages (click on search options and make sure these are checked).
+- For a successful delivery, the Email Activity page, or the Event Webhook shows a delivered event - expanding it shows a reason code of 250 OK.
+This means the receiving server has accepted the message.
+You can also check bounced, deferred and processed messages.

 - If you can't find an email on the Email Activity page, check your suppression lists; [bounces]({{root_url}}/User_Guide/Suppressions/bounces.html), [blocks]({{root_url}}/User_Guide/Suppressions/blocks.html), [spam reports]({{root_url}}/User_Guide/Suppressions/spam_reports.html), [invalid email]({{root_url}}/User_Guide/Suppressions/invalid_emails.html).

-- Have the recepient check their spam folder.
+- Have the recipient check their spam folder.

 {% anchor h3 %}
 Deferrals